pcsg-community/sysmon-config/README.md

 3.1) Run powershell or cmd with Admin Rights (Run as Admin) and change path to your sysmon folder

-3.2) command: pcsgmon.exe -accepteula -i "sysmon-pcsg-daena-default.xml"
+3.2) Install command: pcsgmon.exe -accepteula -i "sysmon-pcsg-daena-default.xml" -d pcsgdrv

+4) After install, open "regedit.exe" and go to "Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\pcsgmon"

+Now change DisplayName: PCSG Service

+And change Description: Enables PCSG process live

+*also you can use these steps for your SIEM agent installation*

 -----
 **Z) Community**